Team

 Tim Merrick @ Focal Plane Photo

-FIMRO is made up of three volunteer trustees
+FIMRO is made up of four volunteer trustees

 Susannah Parnaby